tmtsoftware/esw/docs/src/main/scripts/dsl/services/params.md

 ### Extracting parameter by keyName and KeyType

-Or, you cam use the key name and type:
+Or, you can use the key name and type:

 Kotlin
 : @@snip [Params.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/ParamsExample.kts) { #getting-param-by-keyName-keyType }